abi-oluwade/engineering-48-group-project-2/elk_stack/README.md

   hosts: ["0.0.0.0:5044"]
 ````

+### Integration tests for the CI pipeline
+- Integration tests were run both locally and on AWS for the Filebeat recipe.

 ## Collaborating with Git and GitHub
 - Before you merge a branch on your local machine, pull the branch you plan to merge to, from GitHub.
 - Then merge on your local machine